ManikSinghSarmaal/YOLO_custom/README.md

-# YOLO_custom
- Detecting human faces with precision using custom YOLOv7 model.
-Train your own YOLOv7 model specialized in detecting human faces with high accuracy.
-This repository provides a comprehensive guide and codebase for training, testing, and deploying a custom YOLOv7 model tailored specifically for face detection tasks.

 # Custom YOLOv7 Model for Human Face Detection

 Detecting human faces with precision using a custom YOLOv7 model.
 Train your own YOLOv7 model specialized in detecting human faces with high accuracy.
 This repository provides a comprehensive guide and codebase for training, testing, and deploying a custom YOLOv7 model tailored specifically for face detection tasks.
 Join the realm of computer vision and empower your applications with robust face detection capabilities.